Process + Fees

 Typical service

-Our typical service is a retainer of £250 per month through the build, including 4 hours per month (average) and named as Principal Designer.
+Our typical service is a monthly retainer through the build, including a set number of hours per month for builder queries and site visits, and named as Principal Designer.

 Alternatively we can work on an hourly rate for occasional site visits.